-Businesses and organizations with more than 50 FTE are considered large employer, per the Affordable Care Act, and have the option to either offer a “Qualified Health Plan” to all eligible employees or pay a penalty.
-The penalties for not offering a plan start at $2,000 per employee, but there is a formula that reduces the amount of the penalty for the first 30 employees.
+Businesses and organizations with more than 50 FTE are considered large employers, per the Affordable Care Act, and have the option to either offer a “Qualified Health Plan” to all eligible employees or pay a penalty.
+The penalties for not offering a plan are considerable.

-Working with us, your broker-agent, does not increase the cost (premium) of the plans.
-The insurance companies pay the brokers and agents commission for facilitating the enrollment process.
-Most insurance companies will refer business to a broker.
+Working with us, as your broker-agent, does not increase the cost (premium) of the plans.
+The insurance companies pay the brokers and agents commission for facilitating the enrollment process and bringing the business.
+Most insurance companies will refer businesses to a broker.

 - Self-funded vs. fully insured

 - Referenced-based pricing

 - Metal level: Bronze, Silver, Gold, if applicable

 - Deductible, co-insurance and max out of pocket costs